camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/06-history.html.md

   .list();
 ```

-### Partially Sorting History Events by their Occurence
+### Partially Sorting History Events by their Occurrence

 Sometimes you are interested in sorting history events according to the order in which they
 occurred.
 Please not that timestamps cannot be used for that.